JoAnne Yates: Publications

 Yates has authored and co-authored numerous publications including both monographs in business history and articles in management and communication journals.

 Her award-winning book Control Through Communication (1989) examines the intersection of the rise of corporate organizations, changing communicative practices, and the emergence of material technologies that facilitate control through communication, from pigeon hole desks to filing systems; from handwritten copies to typewriters to duplication technologies; and from letters to memos, standardized reports, and summary business charts.

 Her book Structuring the Information Age: Life Insurance and Information Technology in the 20th Century (2005) shows how the information-intensive life insurance industry pioneered record keeping and sorting technologies in the United States from the turn of the twentieth century, then how their pre-computing technologies and practices shaped the adoption and early use of early computer technology, while at the same time shaping the evolution of the computer industry itself.

 Her most recent book, co-authored with her husband Craig N. Murphy, Engineering Rules: Global Standard Setting since 1880 (2019) studies the rise and important role of private, voluntary standard setting in the global economy.

-Her collaborations with MIT colleague Wanda Orlikowski in the 1990's and after introduced rhetorical analysis of genre within a frame of structuration theory to organizational studies.
+Her collaborations with MIT colleague Wanda Orlikowski in the 1990s and after introduced rhetorical analysis of genre within a frame of structuration theory to organizational studies.
 They then used this approach to study the use of new electronic modes of communication within organizations.